DETAILED ACTION

 Claim 1 differs from Okuyama in specifically reciting mixing agar-agar, locust bean gum and 6-10% sweeteners to form a homogeneous mixture and then adding a quantity of water to stir until complete dissolution of the mixture;

-Claim 1 also differs from Okuyama in specifically reciting, “(ii) a second stage of incorporating additional components into the agar-agar locust bean gum homogeneous mixture of the first stage, said second stage comprising: adding glycerin in an amount between 1% and 3% of the total weight of the composition in combination with inulin liquid in an amount of between 7% and 12% of the total weight of the composition and inulin powder in an amount of between 5% and 10% of the total weight of the composition and optionally mixing with an amount of sweetener between 20% and 28% of the total weight of the composition, and then stir until complete dissolution; (iii) a third stage of incorporating the active ingredient, where an amount of the active ingredient and optionally an amount of sweetener of between 7% and 10% of the total weight of the composition are previously mixed until a homogeneous mixture is obtained and subsequently added to the mixture of the second stage (ii) and stirred until its fully incorporated in said homogeneous mixture.”
+Claim 1 also differs from Okuyama in specifically reciting, “(ii) a second stage of incorporating additional components into the agar-agar locust bean gum homogeneous mixture of the first stage, said second stage comprising: adding glycerin in an amount between 1% and 3% of the total weight of the composition in combination with inulin liquid in an amount of between 7% and 12% of the total weight of the composition and inulin powder in an amount of between 5% and 10% of the total weight of the composition and optionally mixing with an amount of sweetener between 20% and 28% of the total weight of the composition, and then stir until complete dissolution to obtain a mixture of the second stage (ii); (iii) a third stage of incorporating the active ingredient, wherein the active ingredient is optionally mixed with an amount of sweetener of between 7% and 10% of the total weight of the composition and subsequently added to the mixture of the second stage (ii) and stirred until fully incorporated in said mixture to obtain a mixture of the third stage (iii).”

 It is initially noted however that Okuyama teaches that the order of mixing of these components can be appropriately determined and therefore is open to any order of mixing (see paragraph 12, first sentence).